Michael Eysenck

 Michael William Eysenck (/ˈaɪzɛŋk/ EYE-zenk; born 8 February 1944) is a British academic psychologist, and is an Emeritus Professor in Psychology at Royal Holloway, University of London.
 He also holds an appointment as Professorial Fellow at Roehampton University.
-His research focuses on cognitive factors affecting anxiety.
+His research focuses on the interaction between anxiety and cognitive processes.
 Eysenck has written and co-written many publications, including several textbooks.
 In the late 1990s, he developed the theory of the "hedonic treadmill", stating that humans are predisposed by genetics to plateau at a certain level of happiness, and that the occurrence of novel happy events merely elevates this level temporarily.

 He is the son of the psychologist Hans Jürgen Eysenck.